-After proposing a definition of the word mimetism. explores this paper the relationship between organizational behaviours and mimetism.
-Our purpose is not to be exclusive on the subject but rather to try to introduce some aspects we believe as relevant to the study of mimetism within the field of management science.
-As the Organizational Behaviour Discipline deals with people, teams, organisations and innovation within a specific environment, we chose to keep this framework to address the issue of mimetism.
+After proposing a definition of the word mimetism, this paper explores the relationship between organizational behaviours and mimetism.
+Our purpose is not to be exclusive on the subject but rather to try to introduce some aspects we believe as relevant to the study of mimetism within the field of management sciences.
+As the Organizational Behaviour Discipline deals with people, teams, organization and innovation within a specific environment, we chose to keep this framework to address the issue of mimetism.